Judicial Nominee Pledges Open Mind on Health Law He Blasted

 He and other Democrats complained that McConnell, the Kentucky Republican who leads the Senate, had called the chamber back into session to consider Walker's nomination, despite a stay-at-home order in Washington amid the coronavirus crisis.
 The seat Walker would take will not be vacant until September.

-"It's indefensible that we're here to confirm someone who would dismantle the health care law that is saving millions of lives,'' said Sen. Richard Blumenthal, D-Conn.
+"What I think is indefensible is we are here in the midst of a public health crisis considering the nomination of someone who would dismantle a health care system that is saving lives right now," said Sen. Richard Blumenthal, D-Conn.

+“What I consider indefensible,'' he told Walker, "is that you have taken a position passionately that would deprive many of those front-line health care workers ... of their health care.''

 Blumenthal and Durbin were among the few Democrats who attended the hearing in person.
 Most were connected to the meeting through a video link.